mmaquer2/auto-oddity/README.md

 # Automotive Oddity Blog

--Personnel Automotive Blog Made using HTML and CSS can be seen at http://www.automotiveoddity.com/
+o Personnel Automotive Blog Made using HTML and CSS can be seen at http://www.automotiveoddity.com/
- *** No longer updated as of june 2019****
+ *** No longer updated as of march 2019****